ferrocene/ferrocene/ferrocene/doc/qualification-plan/src/ci.rst

 :ref:`ci-phase-full`.

 This phase is triggered whenever a new PR is created, or a new commit is pushed under a PR.
-CircleCI starts the ``commit`` workflow.
+Github Actions starts the ``commit`` workflow.
 This workflow performs the following steps:

-* Prepare a Docker image of the build environment.
 * Perform licensing checks.
 * Run linters on the codebase.
 * Build the Ferrocene toolchain.